 As an honors student, you will join a select group of talented, highly motivated students.
 Part of your experience will include academic opportunities and advising specifically tailored to honors students.

 - Priority course registration.
-You can choose the best classes and professors before everyone else.
+Choose the best classes and professors before everyone else.

-- Take special courses and special sections of the Freshman Seminar open only to honors students to fulfill major or general education requirements.
+- Take special courses open only to honors students to fulfill major or general education requirements.